calligraffiti/klei/README.md

 We would really welcome any help finishing and extending Klei.
 We would especially welcome any help with Greek and Cyrillic glyphs and testing on different platforms.

-Please consider a small donation to help us with Klei.
+Please consider a small donation to help us with Klei.<br>
 <a href="https://www.buymeacoffee.com/calligraffiti" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;" ></a>

 ---